-We depend on intellectual property licensed from third parties, including Arena, and the failure of our licensors to protect the licensed intellectual property or the termination our license could result in the loss of significant rights, which would harm our business.\
+We depend on intellectual property licensed from third parties, including Arena, and the failure of our licensors to protect the licensed intellectual property or the termination our license could result in the loss of significant rights, which would harm our business.

 We are dependent on technology, patents, know-how, and proprietary materials, both our own and licensed from Arena.
 We entered into the Arena License Agreement pursuant to which we acquired an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352 for any use in humans, LP659 for the treatment of selected CNS indications and other neurological indications that Arena consents to include in the license (which consent shall not be unreasonably withheld), LP143 for the treatment of any CNS indication, and certain other compounds for CNS indications (pharmaceutical products containing any such compounds, the Licensed Products).
 Any termination of this license will result in the loss of significant rights and will restrict our ability to develop and commercialize our product candidates.
-If we or Arena fails to adequately protect this intellectual property, or if we seek to expand the field of our license to include additional indications we determine are advantageous or necessary for us to develop a licensed compound and Arena does not consent our ability to commercialize these compounds could suffer.
+If we or Arena (or, if Pfizer acquires Arena, Pfizer) fails to adequately protect this intellectual property, or if we seek to expand the field of our license to include additional indications we determine our advantageous or necessary for us to develop a licensed compound and Arena (or, if Pfizer acquires Arena, Pfizer) does not consent our ability to commercialize these compounds could suffer.